Snugug/monsters-and-magic/src/content/modifications/folding-rune.md

 armor: -1 weight.
 Can be collapsed into a size that can fit in a backpack.
 focus: -1 weight.
 Can be collapsed into a size roughly ½ its original size.
 crafting:
+  textile: 0
   wood: 0
   metal: 0
+  stone: 0
-  elemental: 0
+  elementalis: 0
   mithril: 3
-  fade: 0
-  textile: 0
-  stone: 0
+  fadeite: 0
 ---